-Most of Brosnan’s suits from the beginning of the series were 3-piece suits, but this is only one of two that had a single-button jacket.
-The 1-button suit jacket may be cut just like a 2-button suit jacket—as Brosnan’s is here—or it may be cut away more at the front skirt.
-The button (black on this suit) should be at the same place as the top button on a 2-button suit.
-1-button suits saw their highest popularity in the 1960’s where they could be seen on television stars such as Patrick Macnee, Don Adams, Dick Van Dyke and Eddie Albert, and jazz musicians like Miles Davis.
-Some people continued to wear 1-button suits, such as former game show host Bob Barker, and H. Huntsman on Savile Row is famously known for the style.
+Most of Brosnan’s suits from the beginning of the series were three-piece suits, but this is only one of two that had a single-button jacket.
+The button-one suit jacket may be cut just like a button-two suit jacket—as Brosnan’s is here—or it may be cut away more at the front skirt.
+The button (black on this suit) should be at the same place as the top button on a button-two suit. button-one suits saw their highest popularity in the 1960’s where they could be seen on television stars such as Patrick Macnee, Don Adams, Dick Van Dyke and Eddie Albert, and jazz musicians like Miles Davis.
+Some people continued to wear button-one suits, such as former game show host Bob Barker, and H. Huntsman on Savile Row is famously known for the style.

 This jacket is cut with pagoda shoulders and a shoulder seam that runs diagonally back down the shoulder rather than straight across like most do.
-It has deep double vents, flapped pockets and 3-button cuffs.
-The waistcoat has a 5-button front with the bottom worn open.
+It has deep double vents, flapped pockets and three-button cuffs.
+The waistcoat has a five-button front with the bottom worn open.
 The trousers have a flat front, a straight leg and plain hems.
 The only thing wrong with this suit is that the trousers are worn with a belt, which disrupts the line of waistcoat.
-In Remington Steele, Pierce Brosnan routinely wears his 3-piece suits —and even his dinner suits—with a belt.
+In Remington Steele, Pierce Brosnan routinely wears his three-piece suits —and even his dinner suits—with a belt.

 Brosnan’s pale blue shirt has a moderate spread collar, placket front and double cuffs.
 The narrow tie is black with a pattern of silver ovals, tied in a small four-in-hand knot.
 A casually stuffed red silk handkerchief brings out the red windowpane in the suit.
 Brosnan wears black shoes and a black belt.